Trusted WordPress tutorials, when you need them most.

 Check WordPress RSS feed

 We hope this article helped you learn how to add custom post types to your main WordPress RSS feed.
-You may also want to see our tips to optimize WordPress RSS feeds and our top picks for the best WordPress RSS feed plugins to boost website traffic.
+You may also want to see our guide on how to unpublish a WordPress page and our top picks for the best WordPress RSS feed plugins to boost website traffic.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.